kshulgina/codetta/README.md

-# Codetta
+# Codetta v1.1

-Codetta is a Python program for cracking the genetic code of an organism from nucleotide sequence data.
+Codetta is a Python program for predicting the genetic code (codon table) of an organism from nucleotide sequence data.

 The analysis consists of two main steps:

 1. Aligning the input nucleotide sequence a database of profile Hidden Markov models (HMMs) of proteins (such as the Pfam database), generating an alignment summary file.
 2. Inferring the genetic code from the alignment summary file.

 Step 1 (profile HMM alignment) is by far the more computationally intensive step of the analysis.
+If you plan to analyze large genomes or many genomes, we recommend parallelizing across many machines on a computing cluster.
+We provide instructions on how to do this below.

-We can provide the alignment summary files for any subset of the bacterial and archaeal genomes analyzed in [Shulgina & Eddy (2021)](https://www.biorxiv.org/content/10.1101/2021.06.18.448887v1) upon request.
-Alternatively, this process can be parallelized across many machines on a computing cluster.
+If you are looking to reproduce results from [Shulgina & Eddy (2021)](https://www.biorxiv.org/content/10.1101/2021.06.18.448887v1), please follow the README for [Codetta v1.0](https://github.com/kshulgina/codetta/releases/tag/v1.0).
+We can also provide the alignment summary files for any genomes analyzed in Shulgina & Eddy (2021) upon request.

 ## Download and setup